 Food allergies can affect people of all ages but are particularly common in children.
 Food allergens can represent a serious or life threatening health risk for allergic individuals.
-Additionally, although it is not considered an allergen, undeclared gluten may contribute to chronic health issues for those individuals with celiac disease or gluten sensitivity.
-Allergens and gluten can be found in food due to their presence in the raw ingredients or they can be accidentally introduced along the food production chain due to cross contamination.
+Allergens can be found in food due to their presence in the raw ingredients or they can be accidentally introduced along the food production chain due to cross contamination.
 Regardless of the source of the allergens, industry must ensure that the food produced is safe for human consumption, either by complying with specific Canadian regulations where applicable or by keeping the levels as low as reasonably possible.

-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared gluten in candies.
-586 samples were tested in this survey, and 4 of the samples were found to contain undeclared gluten.
-2 positive results were found in hard candy products while the other 2 were found in soft candy products.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared almond, hazelnut and sesame in butters made from seeds, legumes or peanuts.
+248 samples were tested, and none of the samples were found to contain undeclared allergens.

-3 of these 4 samples were forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health risk to allergic individuals.
-The extent of the follow-up actions taken by agency is based on the seriousness of the contamination and the health concern as determined by a health risk assessment.
-1 soft candy containing undeclared gluten was deemed to represent a health risk and was recalled.
+Any positive results obtained during the course of these surveys would have been forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health concern to allergic individuals.
+The extent of the follow-up actions taken by agency is based on the seriousness of the contamination and the resulting health concern as determined by a health risk assessment.
+None of the products tested in this survey were positive for undeclared almond, hazelnut, or sesame and health risks to consumers were identified.